Part of the Faculty of English and Humanities

 At Milton Primary Academy we all agree that the effective assessment of children’s learning helps us to ensure that each child makes good or better progress so that ‘Together We Achieve Our Best.’
 This section therefore outlines the various assessment methods and practices that we use to monitor pupil progress and attainment in languages at Milton Primary, and also ensure that the activities that we plan for our children are suitably matched to their ability and level of development.

-Formative Assessment (AfL): Teachers will use consistent formative assessment throughout lessons to assess the children’s knowledge and application of new language.
-A number of recall games and activities allow us to check that the children are retaining the new words and phrases that they are taught, whilst songs and other games will then give the children the chance to apply the language to conversations and scenarios; this will help to reinforce their understanding of what they are saying and bring context to their learning.
-During these activities, teachers can listen to the children’s pronunciation and intervene when necessary.
+Formative Assessment (AFL): Teachers will use consistent formative assessment throughout lessons to assess the children’s knowledge and application of new language.
+A number of recall games and activities (low stake quizzes) allow teachers to check that pupils are retaining the new words and phrases that they are taught.
+Songs and other games will then give the children the chance to rehearse the language and apply it during conversations and other familiar or unfamiliar scenarios.
+During these activities, teachers can listen to the children’s pronunciation of the language and offer support and scaffolds when necessary.
 After the oral games and activities, the children can then apply their learning to written activities.
-This gives the teachers further opportunity to check the children’s retention of their new vocabulary.
-Here, the recall, spelling and reading of the language can also be assessed to inform children’s next steps in learning.
+These structured tasks enable teachers to identify knowledge gaps or misconceptions, and this then informs future planning and teaching.

 Educational Visits and Enrichment